Editor’s note: This article has been updated in light of the UK-EU trade deal that was agreed at the end of 2020 and is now in place.

 However, you’ll need to collect evidence from HMRC regarding the point the goods entered free circulation for your VAT records.

-The VAT can be paid at the tax point if you wish, in which case monthly C79 reports should be obtained from HMRC, as when importing from outside the EU.
+The VAT can be paid at the tax point if you wish, in which case monthly C79 reports should be obtained from HMRC, as when importing from outside the EU, in order to reclaim the VAT.

 But most businesses are likely to make use of the postponed VAT accounting system.